ray-project/ray/doc/source/ray-core/scheduling/resources.rst

   Besides resource requirements, you can also specify an environment for a task or actor to run in, which can include Python packages, local files, environment variables, and more---see :ref:`Runtime Environments <runtime-environments>` for details.

-The resource requirements have implications for the Ray's scheduling concurrency.
+Task and actor resource requirements have implications for the Ray's scheduling concurrency.
 In particular, the sum of the resource requirements of all of the concurrently executing tasks and actors on a given node cannot exceed the node's total resources.
 This property can be used to :ref:`limit the number of concurrently running tasks or actors to avoid issues like OOM <core-patterns-limit-running-tasks>`.